 You should always measure your conversions.
 This is done by simply setting up a goal in Analytics, it can be either on the thank you page or just as a form submission.
 You set it up in Goals in Google Analytics, it can take up to 24 hours before your changes are in action.

 When people sign up for your form, they want to know what they benefit from signing up.
 If you just make a form with a button and write “Newsletter”, people won’t sign up.
 They need to know what they will receive in the newsletters, how they benefit from it and how often they will receive the newsletter.
-You can see my newsletter form in the footer for inspiration.
+You can see my newsletter form in this blog post for inspiration.

 Sign up for my newsletter to receive weekly news about our awesome courses.
 And experience we once in a while, stick in a coupon code for you!